 - Milk: you can use either regular milk or any plain plant-based milk.
 I used plain almond milk.

 - Sprinkles: we love this and this brand of sprinkles.
 I also smashed some dye-free candy canes for sprinkles for this recipe.
 But any sprinkles you prefer will work.

 - Artificial-Free Food Dye: I used Watkins Natural Food Dye for this recipe.
 Using natural food dye in this recipe but I have also used this brand with similar results.
-The colors will not be as bold as regular food dye, but they will still be pretty and festive.
+The colors will not be as bold as a regular food dye, but they will still be pretty and festive.
 Again, this is just what I use but you use what you prefer.